-Unlawful possession of marihuana in the first degree can be classified as a Class C felony, which has a potential penalty of up to 10 years and a fine of up to $15,000, or a Class D felony, which requires the defendant to serve a minimum of 1 year and 1 day in prison up to a maximum of 5 years.
+Unlawful possession of marijuana in the first degree can be classified as a Class C felony, which has a potential penalty of up to 10 years in jail and a fine of up to $15,000, or a Class D felony, which requires the defendant to serve a minimum of 1 year and 1 day in prison up to a maximum of 5 years.

 Factors That Impact Marijuana Possession Penalties

 The more marijuana a person possesses, the more serious the charges and penalties may be.
 A number of additional factors can influence how the criminal law applies to a particular case, including:

 - Quantity of marijuana possessed

 - Whether the possessed amount indicates a desire to distribute

 - Proximity of arrest to sensitive areas, such as school zones

 In terms of criminal backgrounds, more than one prior conviction for a felony level offense could trigger the Habitual Offender Act, which levies harsher sentences against recurring criminal defendants.
 This act does not apply to Class D Felonies, however.